 Speaking of the different modes, I have tried out three of the four.
 I haven’t gotten to do Team Play because, well, I’ve just been playing on TTS and don’t really have other people to try that out with.
 But Free-For-All is fun – there’s a slight solitaire aspect to it as you don’t really need to concern yourself with what others are doing while you’re playing.
 I definitely wouldn’t call it multi-player solitaire because you still have to deal with what others are passing you and trying to get the best power-ups.
 The Score Attack game is essentially a beat-your-own score game, which is not my favorite way to play solo.
 However, it is an excellent way to familiarize yourself with the game’s mechanics, and also to get used to how the different heroines play.
 The Boss Battle mode is the cooperative (and solo) version of the game, and it provides a whole new challenge

 IS IT BUZZWORTHY?
 It’s probably pretty apparent that I really like this game.
 Everything here just works really well, from the puzzle aspect to the action point management to the variability in characters.
 There’s a lot to explore here, and I recommend it.
 This is designer Joshua Van Laningham’s first standalone game project (he previously worked on the Collusion expansion for Millennium Blades), and I think this one is going to be a hit.

-Be sure to check out Bullet🖤 when it goes up on Kickstarter on May 19 (I’ll update this with the link when it goes live).
+Be sure to check out Bullet🖤 when it goes up on Kickstarter on May 19 (I’ll update this with the link when it goes live) (EDIT: Here it is!).
 Thanks again to Level 99 Games for setting me up with Tabletop Simulator so I could try the game, to the designer for teaching it to me, and to you for reading!